raffle-ai/ds-eval/README.md

   - Gimlet (if needed)
   - ClickUp (if needed)

+## Code security and analysis
+- Enable the following:
+  - Dependency graph
+  - Dependabot alerts
+- Access to alerts
+  - Add `raffle-ai/ds` team

-When these steps are completed, you can remove yourself from collaborators and teams.
+*When these steps are completed, you can remove yourself from collaborators and teams.*

 # Code setup
 - If you don't need `api` directory, you can remove it entirely.